Azure/azureml-examples/cli/CONTRIBUTING.md

 ### Endpoints

-Endpoints are currently tested through documentation scripts.
+Endpoints are currently only tested through documentation scripts.

 ### Documentation scripts

-Documentation scripts are bash scripts with the `.sh` script at the root of the directory.
+Documentation scripts are bash scripts with the `.sh` extension at the root of the directory.
 They directly correspond to a markdown file in the MicrosoftDocs/azure-docs repository.